Srynetix/happy-lockin/README.md

 Well then, I migrated the project to version _4.1.1_, added more tiles to my tileset, redrew the buggy tiles, and everything was good!

 So, the game!
 This time, I wanted to do something more... moody.

+My personal take on the "limited space" theme : _you are limited in your movements, and at the same time, you are trapped_.

 I imagined an **action/stealth game**, where you need to escape from where you are kept.
 To do that, you will have to find all the keys, remove your enemies, and above all avoid the dreaded security scanner.